garrettnorden20/machine-learning-project/index.md

 ### Problem Definition

 Our goal is to forecast the winner of a match given all the data in the match (such as the characters on each team, damage done per minute, etc).
 There are many ways this model could be used.
 Teams wanting to experiment with new team compositions without wanting to hurt their rankings could see how changes in heroes could affect their predicted win rate.
 Players could also see the most important elements of a match - i.e., the features that drive the prediction the most.
-Many of the viewers of competetive matches could also use these predictions to make more informed betting decisions.
+Many of the viewers of competitive matches could also use these predictions to make more informed betting decisions.

 ### Data
 The dataset this model uses was pulled from Riot Games' API and consists of over 180,000 individual matches from 2014-2018, and was downloaded from here.